openshift/oadp-operator/README.md

 - Access to OpenShift cluster

 ***
-## Getting Started with basic install
+## Getting started with basic install
 ***

 ### Cloning the Repository